About South Church

 OUR SHARED PRINCIPLES

 Unitarian Universalists do not have a set creed.
 We do share a covenant, an agreement about how we will walk in the world as a people of faith.
-Together, we commit to affirm and promote:
+Together, we commit to these shared values, all centered around love: